TabithaChelagat/Market_Research_Analysis/README.md

 **- Purchase likelihood**

-Purchase likelihood agree, purchase likelihood disagree and purchase likelihood undisclosed contained detailed responses such as "Very likely," "Somewhat likely," "Very unlikely," "Somewhat unlikely," and "Neutral."
-These were grouped into broader categories: "Neutal" ,"Likely" and "Not Likely."
+Purchase likelihood agree, purchase likelihood disagree and purchase likelihood undisclosed contained detailed responses such as "Very likely", "Somewhat likely", "Very unlikely", "Somewhat unlikely", and "Neutral", These were grouped into broader categories: ```"Neutal" ,"Likely" and "Not Likely"```.

 ```
 =IF(AB7="Somewhat likely", "Likely", IF(AB7= "Very likely", "Likely", IF(AB7="Somewhat unlikely", "Not unlikely", IF(AB7="Very unlikely", "Not unlikely","Neutral"))))